ibm-bluemix-mobile-services/mobiledashboard-storecatalog-backend/readme.md

 	`bluegen`

 2. Navigate to your newly created projects folder.
-3. Upload your API Connect backend to Bluemix by typing the command:
+3. Upload your API Connect backend to Bluemix by typing these commands:

 	`cf login [-a API_URL] [-u USERNAME] [-o ORG] [-s SPACE]`